This document provides a general summary of new features and important notes about the Intel® IPP library software product.

 Cryptography for Intel® IPP is a separate installation package that contains the binaries and header files needed to utilize the functions contained in the Intel IPP cryptography domain.
 It is an add-on to the Intel IPP library and, therefore, requires that the core Intel IPP already be installed on your system.
-You must first install the standalone Intel® IPP or suite product containing IPP before installing the respective Cryptography for Intel® IPP package.
-Please note: the version of Intel IPP installed by the Intel® suites may not always match the latest (default) version of Cryptography for Intel IPP.
-To obtain Cryptography for Intel IPP, which is distributed separately from the main Intel IPP, please review this knowledge base article: Where do I download the Intel® IPP Cryptography libraries?
+You must first install the standalone Intel IPP, Intel® Cluster Studio XE, Intel® C++ Studio XE, Intel® Composer XE, Intel® Parallel Composer, Intel® Parallel Studio, or the Intel® Parallel Studio XE product before installing the respective Cryptography for Intel IPP package.
+Please note: the version of Intel IPP installed by the Intel® Parallel suites may not always match the latest (default) version of Cryptography for Intel IPP.
+To obtain Cryptography for Intel IPP, which is distributed separately from the main Intel IPP, please review this knowledge base article: Intel® IPP for Linux* OS Cryptography Add-on.

 Intel® IPP SPIRAL Domain (ippGEN) is reinstated into the main 8.0 package

 The SPIRAL subset (ippGEN) of the signal processing domain is distributed back into the main package.
 SPIRAL for Intel IPP contains the binaries and header files needed to utilize the functions contained in the ippGEN domain.
 The ippGEN package is an adjunct to the ippSP (Signal Processing) domain.
 It contains signal processing functions that have been optimized for non-ordinary size data sets, primarily in the class of FFT functions.Technical Support